 Klaus Weber is an Professor of Management & Organizations.
-He is also affiliated with the Department of Sociology, the Buffett Institute for Global Studies, the Ford Company Center for Global Citizenship and the Northwestern Institute for Sustainability and Energy.
+He is also affiliated with the Department of Sociology, the Buffett Institute for Global Studies and the Northwestern Institute for Sustainability and Energy.

-His research is grounded in cultural and institutional analysis, with substantive interests in the political economy of globalization, the intersection between social movements and the economy, and environmental sustainability.
+His research is grounded in cultural and institutional analysis, with substantive interests in the intersection between social movements, organizations and markets; economic globalization; and environmental sustainability.

-At Kellogg, Klaus teaches MBA courses on sustainability, social innovation, and power and influence; and doctoral seminars on cultural and text analysis, organization theory and research methods.
+At Kellogg, Klaus teaches MBA courses on environmental sustainability and on power in organizations; and doctoral seminars on cultural and text analysis, organization theory and research methods.

 Professor Weber received his PhD from the University of Michigan and joined the Kellogg faculty in 2003.